department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/research/user-research/urgent-care-PDF/conversation-guide.md

 We will use a prototype to walk through a few steps in this scenario so not all links on the page will be clickable.
 Be sure to move a bit slower than you normally would on the web and talk me through what you are thinking.

 ### Task 1 - Search
-Let's imagine that you have a fever and want to find a local walk-in urgent care.
+Let's imagine that you have a fever and want to find a local walk-in urgent care location.
 What would you do on this page first?

 I noticed you chose [whichever location they chose].
 Will you talk about why you made that choice?